Struwe-like solutions for the Stochastic Harmonic Map Flow: Introduction

 Assume that $u$ is such that $\mathscr G$, its energy corrected for the mean injection rate from $W$, namely the process

 (here $u(t)$ denotes the trace onto the slices $\{t\}\times\T$), is a \emph{supermartingale} with respect to $(\mathcal{F}_t)\,$.
-Then $u$ is the Struwe solution (see remark \ref{rem:struwe_map}). \end{theorem} \begin{outlinePaper} Section \ref{sec:preliminaries} is devoted to preliminary results that will be used throughout the proofs of the main Theorems.
+Then $u$ is the Struwe solution (see remark \ref{rem:struwe_map}). \end{theorem} \paragraph{Outline of the paper} Section \ref{sec:preliminaries} is devoted to preliminary results that will be used throughout the proofs of the main Theorems.
 Of particular interest are the interpolation inequalities, namely Propositions \ref{pro:interp1} and \ref{pro:interp2}.
 We will also recall well-known results on parabolic equations.
 They will be used for proving both results, especially Theorem \ref{thm:struwe_sol} where a bootstrap argument is needed.

 We will prove Theorem \ref{thm:struwe_sol} in Section \ref{sec:proof_thm1}, which is divided into successive steps.
 We first collect uniform a priori estimates, namely Proposition \ref{pro:enDecay} and Corollary \ref{cor:bootstrap}, which will yield tightness of a sequence of stopped processes.
 Corollary \ref{cor:bootstrap} also provides a bootstrap for the solution, which will play a key role in the proof that the existence time is uniform with respect to a compact set of initial data.
 These arguments will ensure convergence towards a weak martingale solution.
-Noticing that the solution obtained has enough regularity to apply a basic Gr\"onwall estimate, we will then make use of the celebrated Gy\"ongy-Krylov argument to yield convergence towards a local strong solution.
+Noticing that the solution obtained has enough regularity to apply a basic Gronwall estimate, we will then make use of the celebrated Gy\"ongy-Krylov argument to yield convergence towards a local strong solution.
 By reiterating the process, we will be able to construct the ``Struwe solution'' on the whole interval $[0,T]$.